vcameron1/Metapop_ms/manuscript/manuscript.md

 ## Figures

 *???
 Box 1.
-Cartoon representation of the various effects of climate change on landscape suitability*
+Cartoon representation of the various effects of climate change on landscape suitability* Patch contraction
+Patch extinction
+dispersal limitation
+Connectivity reduction

 *Box 2.
 Integrating biotic interactions into metapopulation models.*
 (Intuitions from metapopulation theory using differential equations of a simple bottom-up model, with corresponding figures)
 	1. Conceptual representation of resource mismatch effect on consumer distribution shift.
-	2. non-linear response of occupancy with climate change in metapopulations versus the linear response of a standard SDM
+	2. Non-linear response of occupancy with climate change in metapopulations versus the linear response of a standard SDM
-	3. The effect of environmental change on lower trophic levels can propagate up and affect higher trophic levels.  the effect of more favorable abiotic conditions to a top level species could be detrimental if the environment becomes less favorable for the lower trophic level.
+	3. The effect of environmental change on lower trophic levels can propagate up and affect higher trophic levels.
+The effect of more favorable abiotic conditions to a top level species could be detrimental if the environment becomes less favorable for the lower trophic level.
 Figure : change in prevalence of a top species (color) as a function of the optimal temperature of the lower trophic level (x axis) and the higher trophic level (y axis).

 *Fig 2.
 Regional maps of initial and projected Bicknell's thrush distribution after 100 years of climate warming.*